elixtcode/notion-zen-dashboard/README.md

 This is a mobile-friendly web app built with React, TypeScript, and Tailwind CSS, designed to embed seamlessly in Notion.
 I used an AI-assisted tool to generate the initial layout scaffold to speed up development, but all core components, logic, and styling were designed, written, and refined manually through GitHub.

-The goal is to track personal productivity metrics—such as focus time and time spent per task—through a clean, responsive interface.
+The goal is to track personal productivity metrics such as focus time and time spent per task through a clean, responsive interface.
 Through this project, I applied key concepts in React and TypeScript, including state management, component logic, and type-safe development practices.

 ### 🔗 Live Demo
 https://notion-zen-dashboard.lovable.app/